QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Analysis and Discussion

 \subsection{Performance Across Entity Frequency}

 To understand how different methods handle knowledge of varying prevalence, we group questions by how often their entities appear in the pre-training corpus.
 Figure~\ref{fig:frequency_analysis} shows EM scores and retrieval counts across frequency bins.
 Full numerical results are provided in Appendix Table~\ref{tab:frequency_breakdown}.
 Overall, all methods perform worse in low-frequency bins, confirming that entity frequency correlates with model reliability.
 In \textbf{low-frequency bins (0--10)}, QuCo-RAG demonstrates dominant performance, outperforming Wo-RAG by 10--17 EM points, while DRAGIN and FLARE achieve nearly identical performance to Wo-RAG despite triggering retrievals, suggesting that models lack sufficient signal to recognize uncertainty on rare entities.
-In \textbf{mid-frequency bins (11--1k)}, the gap narrows as internal-signal methods become competitive, likely because mid-frequency entities place models in a ``partially learned'' state where entropy-based uncertainty is better calibrated.
+In \textbf{mid-frequency bins (11--1k)}, the gap narrows as internal-signal methods become competitive, likely because mid-frequency entities place models in a ``partially learned'' state where model-internal signals become relatively effective.
 In \textbf{high-frequency bins (>1k)}, an interesting divergence emerges: baselines exhibit performance degradation while QuCo-RAG continues to improve.
 For internal-signal methods, the decline is likely due to overconfidence, failing to trigger retrieval even when generating wrong claims.
-In contrast, QuCo-RAG benefits from richer knowledge coverage: high-frequency entities have more thoroughly documented relationships in the corpus, making co-occurrence statistics more reliable for uncertainty quantification.
+In contrast, QuCo-RAG benefits from richer knowledge coverage: high-frequency entities have more documented co-occurrences in the corpus, making co-occurrence statistics more reliable.